pajaydev/awesome-web-performance-budget/README.md

 ## Tools To measure Performance Budget

 - [Bundle Size](https://github.com/siddharthkp/bundlesize) - Keep your bundle size in check.
-- [Using Webpack](https://webpack.js.org/configuration/performance/) - If you are using Webpack in your project then you can prefer this.
+- [Webpack Perf Budget](https://webpack.js.org/configuration/performance/) - If you are using Webpack in your project then you can prefer this.
 - [Grunt-perfbudget](https://github.com/tkadlec/grunt-perfbudget) - Grunt task for performance budgeting.
 - [Size-plugin](https://github.com/GoogleChromeLabs/size-plugin) - Grunt task for performance budgeting.
 - [Performance Budget Builder](https://github.com/GoogleChromeLabs/pr-bot) - Lay out your template types, set a size budget for each template type, then plug in the sizes for each asset category that will load in the template.